robertgeddis/marketing_analysis/README.md

 # Marketing Analysis

-A collection of SQL scripts analyzing and reporting full-funnel marketing performance to enable data-driven decisions across multiple markets.
+This repository is a collection of SQL queries used to build customized data views, multi-channel dashboards and establish full-funnel metrics to measure performance.

 ## 📈 Focus Areas
 * **Channel Performance:** Queries to evaluate the efficiency of various search and social acquisition channels.